jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

   return x + y
 }

+/* by changing the data-type of parameters provided to the
-add(2,3) // => 5 (number)
+ * function, we also can change the data-type returned by the function */ add(2,3) // => 5 (number)
 add('2', '3') // => '23' (string)
 ```

-In the example above, providing each variable as a number results in addition, but providing the same values represented as strings returns a concatenated string comprised of the parameters.
+In the example above, the function `add(x,y)` takes in two parameters (`x` and `y`) and returns `x + y`.
+Used as intended this would return the sum of the two numbers provided.
+However, if we alter those one or both of those variables to have a data-type of `string`, the function will return a string where the parameters have been concatenated.

+There are scenarios where it may be desireable to have different data-types returned by a function, depending on the parameters provided to the function.
+In this way, we do not need interfaces or generics to implement abstract functionality, we can simply ignore the data-type.

-This generally results in more concise code that avoids interfaces, type declarations, and casting that would be necessary to compile code in a strongly typed langauge.
-Some would argue it allows the developer to be more expressive and more flexible (polymorphism, mixins, etc.).
+This can make JavaScript code more concise.
+Avoiding type/generic definitions, interfaces, and casting.
+It could be argued that weakly-typed langauges like JavaScript enables developers to be more expressive, and more flexible code (polymorphism, mixins, etc.).

+However, since the compilier has no defined rules on the data-types of variables, the parameters provided to a function or the return value of a function, the compilier cannot identify unexpected behavior (because we haven't defined what the expected behavior is).

+As a result, working in weakly-typed langauges means that unexpected behavior may not appear until an application is published and unexpected inputs are provided that break the functionality of the application.

+> Thing about it: would you rather be alerted to problems as you develop by a compilier or after deployment, when the application is being used be real customers?

-However, since the compilier has less information on the structure (parameters, return value, etc.) of the code, common errors that would be checked and verified with strongly typed langauges are not caught by the compilier in weakly typed langauges until the code is executed.
-Additionally, strongly typed langauges are (somewhat) self-documenting; allowing editors to pick up on the names, types, and return values of functions/methods/procedures and provide this inline (within the code editor) as the code is being written.
+Strongly typed langauges also enable (somewhat) self-documenting code; allowing IDEs to automatically display information about the names, types, and return values of functions/methods/procedures and provide this inline (within the code editor) as the code is typed, and even auto-completing code in some scenarios.

-In short, Weakly typed langauges benefit from:
+In short, weakly-typed langauges benefit from:
 * more concise code
 * more flexible code
 * more expressive code

-While, strongly typed langauges benefit from:
+While, strongly-typed langauges benefit from:
 * Implicit documentation
 * Fewer errors at runtime via strong typing
 * Increased performance through optimization (sometimes)

-> And **in my opinion** strongly typed langauges make it easier to work with third-party libraries by enabling in-line documentation of TypeScript code.
+### A Metaphor

+In my head, weakly-typed languages seem to me like a highway that has no speed limit and no rules.
+There are no rules about the speed at which you travel, the mode of transportation, safety regulations, etc.

+If used as intended a highway like this has the potential to function fine, maybe even better in specific situations.
+As with weakly-typed langauges, we are trading structure and rigid rules for flexibility.

+If such a highway (a metaphor for a weakly-typed variable or function) existed, I can easily imagine people driving faster, on both sides and in both directions, failing to signal or use seatbelts, and countless other things that would appual a rule-abiding citizen.

 ## Enter TypeScript

-As if to address my concerns (and those of other developers), [TypeScript](https://www.typescriptlang.org/) was created developed by Microsoft in 2012, primarily to address the IDE tooling described previously, without requiring client-side adoption of new technologies since TypeScript was built as a superset of JavaScript and can be compiled to any version of JavaScript all the way back to ECMAScript 3 (released in 1999) and giving developers the type-checking of strongly typed langauges without the road-blocks of an entirely new programming langauge of the web that would require browsers to be updated to support the new langauge.

-Adoption of TypeScript in the Web Development community has been relatively slow since its release in 2012; but it seems to be spiking now as many popular frameworks adopt and support TypeScript.

-So what does a developer need to know to get started in TypeScript?
+[TypeScript](https://www.typescriptlang.org/) was created developed by Microsoft in 2012 and it seeks to add the structure and rules of strongly-typed langauges to "the langauge of the web" (JavaScript) without requiring changing the experience for end-users.

 ## TypeScript Fundamentals

-First, lets be clear: As a superset of JavaScript, all JavaScript is valid TypeScript - which means that adoption of TypeScript can happen incrementally.
-TypeScript also provides (on top of JavaScript):
+As a superset of JavaScript, all JavaScript **is valid** TypeScript.
+In other words; any valid JavaScript code is also valid in TypeScript; however it doesn't recieve the benefits (or drawbacks) of strong typing unless the JavaScript is annotated with types.
+This is significant for a couple reasons:

+* Progressive Adoption - Since TypeScript is a superset of JavaScript, strong-typing can be added incrementally, without requiring re-writes of entire applications since the TypeScript is compiled to JavaScript anyway.
-* Future Proofing - Since TypeScript cannot run in its default state, but must transpiled into JavaScript to be executed- developers using TypeScript do not need to be concerned with browser support as TypeScript code can be transpiled into various versions of JavaScript with release dates as far back as 1999 (which the TypeScript compilier does by default).
+* Future Proofing & Compatability - Since TypeScript cannot run in its default state and must transpiled into JavaScript in order to be run - developers using TypeScript do not need to be concerned with browser support as TypeScript code can be transpiled into various versions of JavaScript with release dates as far back as 1999 (which the TypeScript compilier does by default).
-* The TypeScript compilier is configurable - enabling developers to configure how TypeScript code is converted into JavaScript and which version of JavaScript TypeScript code should be transpiled to.

 ### Installation

 TypeScript can be installed via [NPM](https://www.npmjs.com/get-npm) using the command `npm install -g typescript` which will install the TypeScript compilier globally.
 Once installed, we can see what version of typescript we have by running `tsc --version`.

-### Configuration
+### Setup and Configuration

-There are numerous options that can configure the way the TypeScript compilier transpilies JavaScript code.
+There are numerous options that can configure the way the TypeScript compilier transpilies TypeScript code into JavaScript code.
 These options can be executed manually at the time of compilation (as command line arguments) or can be picked up automatically with a JSON configuration; `tsconfig.json` placed in the project's root directory, and will automatically be picked up by the TypeScript compilier.

 There are numerous options here, but most are just that: "options", meaning that you do not **need** to provide them.
 However, there are some common one's that I'd like to bring to discuss: